chipster/chipster-openshift/k3s/tls.md

 kubectl describe order
 ```

 Seeing that the certificate is ready is actually enough at this point.
 This certificate is only from the Let's encrypt staging environment, so browsers won't trust it anyway.
-Actually some Chipster services won't event start, because those don't trust it either.

 ## Get a production certificate